-NHL on TV
+NHL on TV and Stream

 The National Hockey League, or NHL, is a North American hockey league that happens to be one the most popular sports leagues in the US and Canada.
 It's also widely considered to be the world's most prominent hockey league.

 The NHL has the oldest existing championship trophy in all of North of America, and the trophy's passed on every year to the league playoff champions in the Stanley Cup.
 On average, the Stanley Cup has had more than 5 million viewers per game during the last decade, and that's only in the US.
 Outside of Canada and the US, NHL has lots of fans in countries like Sweden, Denmark, Finland and the UK.
 The games are also broadcasted in Mexico, Australia and New Zealand and Brazil.